L. A. Hayter: Illustration and writing

 Hayter lived in Letchworth, where he worked as a draughtsman.
-He was engaged to Gladys Cawston, who was a musician.
+He was engaged to the musician Gladys Cawston.

-Hayter served as the primary illustrator for The Children's Realm, a vegetarian-themed children's magazine published by the Vegetarian Federal Union and the London Vegetarian Society.
-His first illustration appeared in the magazine's Christmas 1908 issue.
+Hayter was the principal illustrator for The Children's Realm, a children's magazine published by the Vegetarian Federal Union and the London Vegetarian Society.
+His first illustration for the magazine appeared in its Christmas 1908 issue.

-In addition to his illustrations, Hayter contributed numerous articles and stories, some of which were co-written with Gerald Bullett.
-Notable titles include "The Weather Kingdom", The Land of Undh-Aneethe (a tale of subterranean life where coal and fairies coexist), and The Nimble Sixpence (featuring a three-legged sixpence and a beetle with blue glasses).
-In 1912, Bullett praised Hayter's artistic abilities in an article for the magazine, describing him as a "born artist".
+Hayter also contributed articles and stories, some of them co-written with Gerald Bullett.
+His stories included "The Weather Kingdom", "The Land of Undh-Aneethe", and "The Nimble Sixpence".
+In 1912, Bullett described Hayter as a "born artist" in an article about him for the magazine.

 The Children's Realm ceased publication in 1914.
-In the same year, George Bedborough who had been editor, published Stories from the Children's Realm, a children's storybook with animal rights, anti-vivisection, and vegetarian themes, containing several illustrations by Hayter.
+In the same year, its editor George Bedborough published Stories from the Children's Realm, a children's storybook with animal rights, anti-vivisection, and vegetarian themes, which included several illustrations by Hayter.

 Military service and death

-During the First World War, Hayter originally registered a conscientious objector, but later changed his stance and enlisted in the Bedfordshire Regiment.
-He served as a private in the 6th Battalion.
+During the First World War, Hayter initially registered as a conscientious objector, but later enlisted in the Bedfordshire Regiment as a private in the 6th Battalion.

-In the summer of 1917, he was buried by a shell and mistakenly presumed dead.
-In November of the same year, he had a letter published in the Christian Science Sentinel, describing his experiences in the trenches and how he had cured himself of dysentery, using the teachings of Christian Science, proving its healing power.
+In the summer of 1917, Hayter was buried by a shell explosion and was mistakenly presumed dead.
+In November that year, a letter by Hayter was published in the Christian Science Sentinel, in which he described his experiences in the trenches and stated that he had recovered from dysentery through the teachings of Christian Science.

 Hayter was killed in action by shelling in the trenches near Hollebeke, Belgium, on 30 December 1917.
-He was buried at Klein Vierstraat British Cemetery, Plot I. Row H. Grave 8.
-Hayter was awarded the British War Medal and Victory Medal.
+He was buried at Klein Vierstraat British Cemetery (I. H. 8.).
+He was posthumously awarded the British War Medal and Victory Medal.
 His name is recorded on the Letchworth Cross memorial.